satoshipay/stellar-candy-dispenser/README.md

 npm install
 ```

+Use with node 8, please.
+The `rpi-ws281x-v2` package that controls the LEDs doesn't build on latest node versions.

 ## Deploy

 In our case we just launched an SSH server on the Raspberry and added our `~/.ssh/id_rsa.pub` to the Raspberry user's `~/.ssh/authorized_keys`.